dwslab/melt/1_index.md

 ### matching-eval
 Contains various tools to evaluate the performance of matchers and to analyze their result.

+### matching-eval-client
+Contains the code for the JAR that can be used to evaluate matchers in the command line.

 ### matching-jena-matchers
 Contains modularized matchers that can be used to quickly assemble matching systems.
 Note that it is possible to easily chain those matchers building a matching pipeline.